jescott07/molecular_dynamics/README.md

 ![](ex1/space_solution_lambda25.png)

 Notice that for $\lambda = 2.5$ the particle acts like a free particle, i.e. it is ejected from the orbit.
-This because as $F \propto \lambda^{-1}$ the force under the particle is weeker if we compere to others values of $\lambda$.
-So, to see the orbit we need a greater value of $k$, thus lets define $k=10000$ and run the program again.
+This because as $F \propto \lambda^{-1}$ the force under the particle is weaker if we compare to others values of $\lambda$.
+So, to see the orbit, we need a greater value of $k$, thus lets define $k=10000$ and run the program again.
 So, we have the solution:

 ![](ex1/space_solution_lambda25_2.png)

-To have acess to the program and see how he was created, see the ex1 directory in this repository.
+To see in details how the program was build see the [README](ex1/README.md).

 ## n-body Gravitational System

-Now we gone study a very interesting problem, mainly in astrophyscs.
-A n-body gravitational problem is a system, like a star cluster, with N point masses under gravitacional forces.
-From the section above, we saw that for Newtonian gravitacion, the potencial is $U(r) \propto r^{-1}$, where $r$ is the distance betwen the masses.
-Notice that for $r \rightarrow 0$, $U(r) \rightarrow \infty$ witch will lead to numerical problems, so we need to use a modified potencial.
+Now we are gone study a very interesting problem, mainly in astrophysics.
+A n-body gravitational problem is a system, like a star cluster, with N point masses under gravitational forces.
+From the section above, we saw that for Newtonian gravitation, the potential is $U(r) \propto r^{-1}$, where $r$ is the distance between the masses.
+Notice that for $r \rightarrow 0$, $U(r) \rightarrow \infty$ which will lead to numerical problems.
+Then we need to use a modified potential.

-In a pysical system, the limite $r \rightarrow 0$ could lead to big changes in the hole system, such ass a colision of stars.
-In this example we will not consider this type of implications, insted we wanna find a portencial where $U(r) \rightarrow 0$ for $r \rightarrow 0$ and for $r \gg 1$, $U(r) \propto r^{-1}$, i.e. is equal to the Newtonian gravitacional potencial.
-So, lets consider the folowing mofified potential:
+In a physical system, the limit $r \rightarrow 0$ could lead to big changes in the whole system, such as a colision of stars.
+In this example, we will not consider this type of implications, instead we wanna find a potential where $U(r) \rightarrow 0$ for $r \rightarrow 0$ and for $r \gg 1$, $U(r) \propto r^{-1}$, i.e. is equal to the Newtonian gravitational potential.
+So, lets consider the following modified potential:

 <p align='center'>
 $U(r) = - m_1 m_2 \frac{1 - e^{-r^2}}{r}$
 </p>

 That fulfills all the prerequisites we wanted for a modified potential.
-But, to use the Verlet metod we need the gravitacional force, not the potencial, so lets determine it.
+But, to use the Verlet method we need the gravitational force, not the potential, so lets determine it.
 Remembering that:

 <p align='center'>
 $F(r) = - \nabla U(r)$